deepgram/kur/docs/source/upcoming.rst

 - Allow command-line arguments to override the specification file.
 - Better detecting and handling unused keywords (which may have been typos).
 - Standalone "validate" command.
-- The "build" command should optionally use/not use the data set.

 Internal Features
 =================